Valentine’s Day 2020 around the World

 It’s that time of the year again that love birds look forward to, many singles dread, and some brave souls try to ignore.
 The least that could be said about Valentine’s Day is that it triggers a range of emotions.
 So, are you bored with chocolates, roses and the obligatory candle-lit dinner?

-Travel Begins at 40 has put together a list of Valentine’s Day traditions around the world to help you decide in which country you should celebrate – or escape – the day of love.
+Travel Begins at 40 has put together a list of Valentine’s Day traditions around the world to help you decide to which places to go on Valentine’s Day for celebrating – or escaping – the day of love.

 Valentine’s Day for workaholics